 6. Estimate the ERP switching costs and time

 If you have an on-premise ERP and need cloud software, estimate the upgrading cost.
-Can your budget allow switching to your favorite cloud version?
+Can your budget allow you to switch to your favorite cloud version?
 Some vendors are always ready to negotiate the price based on your specific needs.

 All in all, switching to cloud software will reduce your operating costs in the long run.
 You will host your business data on a private server that the vendor oversees.